Module information for incoming Erasmus and Exchange students interested in modules in French Studies.

-Politics Culture and Society in 19th and 20th Century France (20 credits) 12062/63 Semesters one and two
+Politics Culture and Society in 19th- and 20th-century France (20 credits) 12062/63 Semesters one and two

 This module assumes a basic knowledge of French history and politics.
 It examines documents, visual images and literary texts from the revolutionary period to the mid-twentieth century.

-Assessment: One assessed essay in English of 2000 words (50%).
-One 2 hour written examination (50%)
+Assessment: One assessed essay in English of 2,000 words (50%).
+One 2-hour written examination (50%)

 French Text and Interpretation (20 credits) 24261 Semesters one and two

 This module will introduce students to a range of 17th-century to 20th-century French narrative texts (literary and visual), and will familiarise them with a range of interpretational practices that may be applied to them.

 Assessment: One critical commentary in English to be done as coursework in December within a specified period of a week (50%).
-One assessed essay in English of 2000 words (50%)
+One assessed essay in English of 2,000 words (50%)